kevlu8/PZChessBot/README.md

 - NNUE-type evaluation with king buckets
 - Runs a (768x16->512)x2->1x8 model
-- Trained on a mix of Stockfish and Lc0 Data
+- Trained from zero-knowledge using self-play games

 ### Special Thanks